Manish3234/WTP-Converter-/README.md

 A Python automation project that captures images from a webcam at a fixed time interval, combines the captured images into a single PDF, and sends the PDF as an email attachment using Gmail SMTP.

+This project is designed to be simple to set up and can be adapted for applications such as automatic document capture, monitoring, note collection, and image-to-PDF workflows.

 ---

 ## 📌 Features